dhindrik/AzServiceBus/PrivacyPolicy.md

-Anonymousy usage data is sent to Microsoft App Center.
-It is only used to improve the app.
+No data is sent to the developer or third parties.

 If you saved connections strings, they are saved in secure storage on your device (keychain on Mac).